 Also available from:

-ANSWERS IN THE FORM OF QUESTIONS looks to the past — and the future — to explain what Jeopardy! really is: a tradition unlike any other.
+ANSWERS IN THE FORM OF QUESTIONS looks to the past—and the future—to explain what Jeopardy! really is: a game, a show, and a beloved tradition.

 Explore book giveaways, sneak peeks, deals, and more.

 Tap here to learn more.

 It’s been performed over eight thousand times, every weeknight for the last three and a half decades.
 But the trick goes off so smoothly every time that you never see the strings.
 You’re probably not even aware that you’re watching magic.

 The show appears simple, effortless—even mundane, at this point.
 Its vast audience loves it for its straightforwardness, its utter lack of surprise.
 They get exactly what they expect every night: Alex Trebek, three contestants, roughly sixty answers and sixty questions.

 But at home, you’re seeing only a tiny part of the trick.
 It takes months of complicated preparation and a small army of people to produce a single half hour of Jeopardy!
 A lot of hard work goes into making television look this easy.

 Let me warn you right now: In this book, you’re about to see how the trick is done.
 Claire McNear is going to show you the strings.
 You’ll time-travel back to the 1960s to be present at the show’s creation.
 You’ll be in the room with Alex Trebek at the crack of dawn as he spends hours poring over the day’s games and clues.
 You’ll follow the months of exhaustive nationwide searching that finds each set of three contestants.
 You’ll marvel at the bizarre training regimens to which the contestants may have subjected themselves, and learn what a surreal pressure cooker Jeopardy! gameplay is from the other side of the TV screen.
 (I still have flashbacks.)